oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 There are three main nodes identified:

-* The **Coordinator**, as described [here](root://getting-started/1.1/the-tangle/the-coordinator.md).
-It emits milestones periodically and has to be bootstrapped and set up appropriately, as explained [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md).
+* The **Coordinator**.
+As described [here](root://getting-started/1.1/the-tangle/the-coordinator.md), this node emits milestones periodically and has to be bootstrapped and set up appropriately which can be further explained [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md).

 * The **Spammer**.
-Node that sends periodically `0` value transactions to the Private Tangle, thus enabling a minimal transaction load to support transaction approval as per the IOTA protocol.
+A node that periodically sends `0` value messages to the Private Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.

-* An initial **Regular Hornet Node**.
-It is exposed to the outside through the IOTA protocol (port `14265`) to be the recipient of transactions or to peer with other Nodes (through port `15600`) that can later [join](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md#step-4-add-more-hornet-nodes-to-your-private-tangle) the same Private Tangle.
+* The **Regular Hornet Node**.
+An initial node, it is exposed to the outside through the IOTA protocol (port `14265`) to be the recipient of messages or to peer with other Nodes (through port `15600`) that can later [join](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md#step-4-add-more-hornet-nodes-to-your-private-tangle) the same Private Tangle.

-These three nodes are peered among them.
-As our architecture is based on Docker so that each node runs within a Docker Container and all containers are attached to the same network named `private-tangle`.
+These three nodes are peered among them as our architecture is based on Docker, so that each node runs within a Docker Container and all containers are attached to the same network named `private-tangle`.

-In addition, to make the Private Tangle more usable, it is very convenient to deploy a Tangle Explorer similar to the one at [https://explorer.iota.org](https://explorer.iota.org).
-As a result all the participants in the network will be able to browse and visualize transactions or IOTA Streams channels.
+In addition, to make the Private Tangle easier to use, a Tangle Explorer can be deployed, conveniently, similar to the one at [https://explorer.iota.org](https://explorer.iota.org).
+As a result, all the participants in the network are able to browse and visualize messages or IOTA Streams channels.
 The Tangle Explorer deployment involves two different containers, one with the REST API listening at port `4000` and one with the Web Application listening at port `8082`.
 The Tangle Explorer also uses zeroMQ to watch what is happening on the Tangle.
 That is the rationale for having a connection between the Explorer's REST API Container and the Hornet Node through port `5556`.

-The Hornet Dashboard (available through HTTP port `8081`) also comes in handy as a way to monitor and ensure that your Private Tangle Nodes are in sync and performing on a good fashion.
+The Hornet Dashboard (available through HTTP port `8081`) is also useful as a way to monitor and ensure that your Private Tangle Nodes are in sync and performing well.

 The summary of containers that shall be running and **TCP** ports exposed is as follows: